 The course deals with the major formative phase of the modern movement in art.
 Both Impressionist and Post Impressionist styles and artists will be examined.
-When the works of the impressionists (Monet, Renoir, Degas, and Manet) gave rise to new movements such as Post Impressionism, Vincent Van Gogh became one of the first major Post Impressionist artists.
 The focus of the course is concerned with the expressive and lively paintings of this modern master.
 His style will be traced from his early days in his native Holland, through his contact with the Impressionists in Paris, to his final days in Southern France.